DesertLotus/Marks_Counter/README.md

 This program was created to simplify the process of visualizing the grades received for the course.

-* Grades is shown below:
+* Grades distribution table is shown below:

 ![3](https://user-images.githubusercontent.com/83032359/219873553-94e5b79d-b8df-4ce9-9216-486a1259a45e.jpg)